Experience walk | Mount Saint Peter

 Sint Janskerk (St. John's Church)

-Protestant church on the Vrijthof square.
-The red tower is a landmark on the Maastricht skyline.
+Striking Protestant church on Vrijthof.
+With its red tower, it is a familiar point in Maastricht's skyline.
 More info on Sint-Janskerk

 -